dougbeasley/dougbeasley.github.io/resume.md

 # Douglas C. Beasley

 > 19725 Crystal Hills Dr.
 > Porter Ranch, CA 91326

-> 805.341.0832
+> phone:    805.341.0832

-> beasley.doug@gmail.com
+> email:    beasley.doug@gmail.com
+> github:   github.com/dougbeasley
+> linkedin: linkedin.com/in/douglascbeasley

 ## Summary
 I am a passionate software engineer with 13 years experience writing both public facing and internal applications.
-The majority of my experience is Java backend systems, but I consider myself a full stack engineer.
+The majority of my experience is Java back-end systems, but I do have some experienced in front-end development.
 I have a specific interest in high-performance real-time applications and have some early stage development with functional reactive programming.

 ## Technical